-Self-isolation can feel strange and unsettling, which is why we're all turning to comfort, from warming home cooking to spending hours on Zoom with our friends and family.
+Self-isolation can feel strange and unsettling, which is why we're all turning to comfort, from warming home cooking to buying extra soft homeware to spending hours on Zoom with our friends and family.
 Whether your safety net of choice is binge-watching a familiar TV show or eating triple-chocolate fudge ice cream, surrounding yourself with things that make you feel good is an easy way to cheer yourself up in these uncertain times.

 If you've already made your way through every episode in the Buffy back catalogue, then we have another suggestion of how to make yourself feel more positive.
 Being stuck inside the same four walls all day can cause stress and anxiety, and taking the time to make your space feel like a sanctuary can be an instant morale-booster.